 3. other materials as prescribed by the Exchange.

-Article 70 Under the circumstances as provided in Article 68-2 and Article 68-3, the OSP, the previous authorized clearing Member and the newly authorized clearing Member shall submit the documents as stipulated in Article 69, as well as the agreement to terminate the existing clearing authorization, to the Exchange at least ten (10) trading days prior to the expiration of the Authorized Clearing Agreement.
-After receiving complete application documents, the Exchange shall review the documents within ten (10) trading days.
+Upon receiving complete application materials, the Exchange shall review the documents within ten (10) trading days.
 After the application is approved, the Exchange shall specify a trading day as the settlement day for the change of authorized clearing.

+Article 70 Under the circumstances as provided in Article 68-2 and Article 68-3, the OSP, the previous authorized clearing Member and the newly authorized clearing Member shall submit the documents as stipulated in Article 69, as well as the agreement to terminate the existing clearing authorization, to the Exchange.
+After receiving complete documents, the Exchange shall review the documents within ten (10) trading days.

+After the application is approved, the Exchange shall specify a trading day as the settlement day for the change of authorized clearing.

-After the clearing on the specified settlement day, the Exchange shall conduct the change of authorized clearing process, which includes the transfer of open positions, the corresponding trading margin, clearing deposits and other relevant funds, and issue detailed lists of such transfers.
+Article 71 After the clearing on the specified settlement day, the Exchange shall conduct the change of authorized clearing process, which includes the transfer of open positions, the corresponding trading margin, clearing deposits and other relevant funds, and issue detailed lists of such transfers.
 The previous authorized clearing Member and the newly authorized clearing Member shall verify and confirm such lists.
 The OSP shall authorize the previous authorized clearing Member and the newly authorized clearing Member to verify and confirm.

 If, after the clearing on the specified settlement day, any significant market risk condition or other circumstances as prescribed by the Exchange occurs, the Exchange may temporarily suspend the change of authorized clearing process.

-Article 71 The OSP, the previous authorized clearing Member and the newly authorized clearing Member shall cooperate with the Exchange on the change of authorized clearing process.
+The OSP, the previous authorized clearing Member and the newly authorized clearing Member shall cooperate with the Exchange on the change of authorized clearing process.
 Before the process is fully completed, the previous authorized clearing Member shall be responsible for the clearing of all open positions being authorized.

 Chapter 6 Margin Collaterals